-WHEREAS, the City Council adopted Resolution No. 11-070 which established a voluntary expenditure limit of \$28,000 for the November 2011 election.
+WHEREAS, the City Council has adopted a voluntary campaign expenditure limit each Cupertino election year since 1997, the most recent being Resolution No. 16-046 which established a voluntary campaign expenditure limit of \$33,000 for the November 2016 election.

-WHEREAS, on November 4, 2014, a General Municipal Election will be held to fill vacant seats, and the City Council also wishes to apply an expenditure limit of \$28,000 to that election.
+WHEREAS, on November 6, 2018, a General Municipal Election will be held to fill vacant Council seats, and the City Council wishes to apply a voluntary campaign expenditure limit of \$29,000 to that election.